skiadas/WebAppsCourse/notes/stack_various.md

 # Various implementations of stacks

-TODO: ADD pros and cons

-In this section we will compare showcase some different stack implementations.
+In this section we will showcase some different stack implementations.

 ## Notes